 - The American Citizen Services located on the First Floor: All of our services are by appointment only.
 Please see American Citizen Services for more information.

 - Immigrant Visa Unit

 Located on the First Floor.
 Immigrant visa applications are processed by appointment only.
 Please see Immigrant Visas for further information.

 - Nonimmigrant Visa Unit

 Located on the Ground Floor.
 Please see “Apply for a Visa” for more information.

-Visitors may bring small, hand-carry items such as a purse, diaper bag, a small backpack, or a small folder containing application documents.
+Visitors may bring small, hand-carry items such as a purse or a small folder containing application documents.
 Please take note of the prohibited items that will not be allowed into the Consulate and may result in you missing your visa appointment.

 Prohibited Items (NOTE: DO NOT bring to the Consulate.
 The Consulate cannot store these items.
 Visitors in possession of these items will be turned away from the Consular Section).